Michael Maestlin

 Michael Maestlin (/de/; also Mästlin, Möstlin, or Moestlin; 30 September 1550 – 26 October 1631) was a German astronomer and mathematician, best known as the mentor of Johannes Kepler.
 A student of Philipp Apian, Maestlin is recognized as the teacher who had the greatest influence on Kepler.
-He is regarded as one of the most significant astronomers of the period between Copernicus and Kepler.
+He is regarded as one of the most significant astronomers of the period between Copernicus and Kepler.He was the first to write a decimal approximation of the Golden ratio.

 Early life and family

 Maestlin was born on 30 September 1550 in Göppingen, a small town in southern Germany located about 50 kilometers east of Tübingen.
 The son of Jakob Maestlin and Dorothea Simon, he was born into a Protestant family.
 Maestlin had an older sister named Elisabeth and a younger brother named Matthäus.

-His family’s original surname was Leckher or Legecker, and they lived in the village of Boll, a few kilometers south of Göppingen.
+His family's original surname was Leckher or Legecker, and they lived in the village of Boll, a few kilometers south of Göppingen.
 In his autobiography, Maestlin recounts how the family name Legecker was changed to Mästlin.
 He explains that one of his ancestors received the nickname after an old blind woman touched him and exclaimed, "Wie bist du doch so mast und feist!
 Du bist ein rechter Mästlin!"
 This roughly translates to, "How are you so large and plump?
 You are truly a fatso!"

 Maestlin married Margarete Grüniger on 9 April 1577.
 While little information is available about his children from this marriage, it is known that he had at least three sons—Ludwig, Michael, and Johann Georg—and at least three daughters—Margareta, Dorothea Ursula, and Anna Maria.
 In 1588, Margarete died at the age of 37, possibly due to complications from childbirth.
 This untimely loss left several children under Maestlin's care and may have influenced his decision to remarry the following year.

 In 1589, Maestlin married Margarete Burkhardt.
 Together, they had eight children.
 In a letter to Johannes Kepler written that same year, Maestlin shared how deeply troubled he was by the death of his month-old son, August.